Oriental Heroes: Tiger Wong

 At first, he only mastered Taming The Tiger Fist (Gong Zi Fu Hu Quan) and Tiger Crane Paired Form Fist (Hu He Shuang Xing Quan), both of which are his family kung fu.
-Later on, after meeting his eldest uncle, Wang Jiang Long, he was able to learn the legendary Wang Family's 18 Dragonslayer Kicks.
-As the story progresses, his kung fu skills are also developing, either by improving his current technique or learning an entire new skill.
+Later on, after meeting his eldest uncle, Wong Jiang Long, he was able to learn the legendary Wong Family's 18 Dragonslayer Kicks.
+As the story progresses, his kung fu skills are also developing, either by improving his current technique or learning an entirely new skill.

 Subsequently, he learns "Nine Suns" Chi kung.
 This dramatically raises the power of his moves.

-Wang Xiao Long
+Andrea Chen of the South China Morning Post described Tiger as "the most popular cartoon character of the 1980s."